carbocation/twitter/README.md

 This is not production ready.

-Read the docs online at http://go.pkgdoc.org/github.com/astrata/twitter
+See the docs at http://godoc.org/github.com/xiam/twitter

 [1]: http://golang.org
 [2]: https://dev.twitter.com/docs/api/1.1